-Beginning in Fall 2016, the Erie Philharmonic will visit classrooms at St. Ben's Child Development Center in our first ever Long Term Residency.
-Instead of reaching students just a few times a year as done in the past, teaching artist Sarah Lee will visit the center 60 times between August and February.
+Beginning in Fall 2017, the Erie Philharmonic will visit classrooms at Early Connections West as a continuation of nationally-recognized Long Term Residency program.
+Instead of reaching students just a few times a year as done in the past, teaching artist Melany Myers will visit the center 60 times between August and February.

 This long-term residency has many goals, but the main mission is to create positive musical experiences that promote early music appreciation and early literacy skills in young students, preparing them for success in school and beyond.
 Strengthening this emphasis on continued arts infusion, the Philharmonic aims to bring music into pre-kindergarten classes in order to aid language and literacy development as well as organizing and applying knowledge through creative thinking.

 Executive Director Steve Weiser is excited to look to the future and ensure the Philharmonic is truly living their mission.
-“I’m honored that the PA Council on the Arts supports our residency at St. Benedict.
-The Philharmonic has been doing similar but smaller programs there for a few years, but this is significantly larger and will carry a greater long-lasting impact for the students at St. Ben’s,” Weiser said.
+“I’m honored that the PA Council on the Arts has again chosen to support our residency, this year at Early Connections.
+Given the enormous success of last year's residency at the St. Benedict Center, we are anxious to see how large of an impact we can have on the lives of even more children this year,” Weiser said.
 “I take this program as a vote of confidence from the state – we know we are doing great things, but we are also one of the first to receive this type of funding directly from the state.”

 Singing Day 2.0